j6s/phparch/README.md

   This can be helpful if two packages should not have any dependencies on each other but they still sneak in because the packages are often used together.
 - `AllowInterfaces` is a wrapper for validators that allows dependencies if they are to interfaces.
+- `MustOnlyDependOnComposerDependencies` checks if all dependencies in a given namespace are declared in the given `composer.json` file.
+This is useful to prevent accidental dependencies if one repository contains multiple packages.
+- `ExplicitlyAllowDependency` is a wrapper for validators that allows a specific dependency.

 Most architectural boundaries can be described with these rules.